Early Hebrew Writing

 The first glass vessels, small and costly perfume and ointment containers, were produced in Mesopotamia and Egypt around 1500 BCE.
 The pomegranate-shaped bottle shown in the gallery is a good example of one of the earliest glassmaking techniques; it was made from melted raw glass wound around a core of organic material.
 The same technique was used for the production of glass vessels in the first millennium BCE in the Mediterranean region, while others were made in molds, such as the magnificent translucent blue bowl on display in the gallery.

 The early production techniques remained virtually unchanged for 1,500 years, until the revolutionary discovery of the secrets of glass blowing on the eastern shores of the Mediterranean in the mid-1st century BCE.
 This breakthrough is evident in the jug bearing the Greek inscription “Ennion made it,” referring to the great Sidonian master of the 1st-century CE.
 This extraordinary piece, which was found in the excavations of Jerusalem’s Jewish Quarter, only barely survived the destruction of the city in 70 CE.

 Ancient glass vessels were often decorated with religious symbols.
-A moving example of this can be seen in the two gold-glass bases, dating from the 4th century CE, which were used to mark Jewish graves in the Roman catacombs.
+A moving example of this can be seen in a gold-glass base, dating from the 4th century CE, which was used to mark a Jewish grave in the Roman catacombs.
 Each base is made of two layers of clear glass encasing gold leaf and bears Jewish symbols, such as the Torah Ark and the menorah, the seven-branched candelabra.